 Enrollment at the Universities Center at Dallas

-Students may enroll for undergraduate courses offered by UNT at the Universities Center at Dallas (UCD), a Multi-Institutional Teaching Center (MITC) located in these universities cooperate in offering upper-division undergraduate courses and graduate courses at UCD: The University of North Texas and The University of North Texas Dallas.
-For details and course offerings, call UCD at 214-915-1900 or visit the UCD web site at untsystem.edu/service-teams/academic-affairs/universities-center-dallas.
-UCD is located at 1901 Main Street in downtown Dallas.
+Students may enroll for undergraduate courses offered by UNT at the Universities Center at Dallas (UCD), a Multi-Institutional Teaching Center (MITC) located at 1901 Main Street in downtown Dallas.
+The University of North Texas and The University of North Texas Dallas cooperate in offering upper-division undergraduate courses and graduate courses at UCD.
+For more information, call 214-752-5533.

 Enrollment at the Collin Higher Education Center